Psoralea nitens

-Otholobium nitens is an upright, densely branched shrub of up to 1.5 m high that is assigned to the Pea family.
+Psoralea nitens is an upright, densely branched shrub of up to 1.5 m high that is assigned to the Pea family.
 It has one to many initially softly hairy stems, alternately set, clover-like, upright leaves crowding the new shoots, and heads consisting of 3 pea-like, dark purple to mauve flowers on short peduncles in the axils of the leaves on short side-shoots.
 This species is an endemic of the mountains between Ceres and Hottentots Holland in the Western Cape province of South Africa.
 It mostly flowers between October and late December.

 Taxonomy

 Specimens of the species have been collected for science since 1950.
 In 2017, Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, in particular O. mundianum, described it, and called it Otholobium nitens.
 The name of the genus Otholobium is compounded from the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The specific epithet (nitens) is a Latin word meaning "shining", referring to the shiny felty hairs that adorn the young stems of this species.
+In 2022 Stirton determined that Otholobium was a synonym of Psoralea and renamed the species P. nitens.

 Description

-Otholobium nitens is an upright, profusely branching, somewhat cylindrical shrub of up to 1.5 m high.
+Psoralea nitens is an upright, profusely branching, somewhat cylindrical shrub of up to 1.5 m high.
 From the ground emerge one to many shiny silky, softly hairy stems with the nodes close to each other.
 The alternate leaves are set at an upward angle, have at their base two asymmetrical, oval lance-shaped to triangular, softly hairy, papery stipules with dot-like glands and a striped appearance due to parallel veins, that clasp the stem and are 3-5 mm long and about 3 mm wide.
 The petiole is 3.5–4 mm long, and remains after the leaflets have been shed.
 The 3 leaflets each sit at the tip of a petiolule of about 1 mm long.
 The two lateral leaflets are asymmetrical, slightly sickle-shaped, about two thirds of the length of the middle leaflet at 2–3 cm, exceptionally up to 3.5 cm long and 3–3.5 mm, exceptially up to 11 mm wide.
 The leaflets are narrowly inverted egg-shaped to inverted egg-shaped, have a wedge-shaped base, a margin with very fine rounded teeth, the midrib extending beyond the leaflet blade into a hooked point.
 Plants in the Hottentots Holland Mountains have relatively wide leaflets.
 The leaf surface is shiny, and has many, both sunken and raised, somewhat translucent glands that turn reddish brown or blackish when dry.
 Young leaflets are hairless except for prominent adpressed silky hairs along the midrib and margins.